Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 The question now is whether that, too, is recoverable?

 “I don’t know,” says Lalonde.
-“I’ll tell you this, the only way that the only right way to approach that is just keep doing the right thing, one customer at a time.”
+“I’ll tell you this, the only right way to approach that is just keep doing the right thing, one customer at a time.”